LuMiSxh/Clio/README.md

 ### Image Compression

-The main event.
-Clio re-encodes every image in the EPUB using AVIF (default) or WebP.
-It auto-tunes quality and encoder speed per image based on resolution and tone — line art gets treated differently from full-color illustrations.
-Identical images across chapters are encoded once and reused.
-Typical reduction: **~90%**.
+Clio re-encodes images within the EPUB to AVIF (default) or WebP.
+It adjusts compression settings based on image resolution and type (treating line art differently than full-color illustrations).
+Duplicate images across chapters are reused to save space, often resulting in reduction rates around **~90%**.

-This compression pipeline is the same one powering [Thasia](https://github.com/LuMiSxh/Thasia), tested extensively against real-world manga and illustrated novel content.
+This pipeline is shared with [Thasia](https://github.com/LuMiSxh/Thasia) and has been tested across various manga and illustrated light novels.

-### CSS Tree-Shaking
+### CSS Cleanup

-All CSS files in the EPUB are concatenated, minified via [lightningcss](https://lightningcss.dev), and then filtered: any rule whose selectors don't appear in the actual HTML is dropped.
-The result is written to a single `_clio.css` that every rewritten HTML file links to.
-Inline `style=""` attributes become generated classes and move into that file too.
+Merges and minifies all CSS files using [lightningcss](https://lightningcss.dev), then removes any style rules that aren't used in the book's HTML.
+The output is saved to a single `_clio.css` file.
+Inline `style=""` attributes are also extracted into generated CSS classes.

 ### Font Conversion

-TTF and OTF fonts are re-encoded as WOFF2 using a pure-Rust encoder with Brotli compression.
+Converts TTF and OTF fonts to WOFF2 using Brotli compression, and automatically updates the respective CSS `@font-face` rules.
-References in CSS `url()` calls are updated automatically.

 ### HTML Rewriting

-Every XHTML file is processed with an event-streaming XML parser so that `<?xml?>` declarations, `epub:type` attributes, and all other namespace-prefixed content pass through untouched.
-Stylesheet links are replaced with the consolidated `_clio.css` reference, and image `src`/`href` attributes are updated to the new extension.
+Processes XHTML files using a streaming XML parser to ensure XML declarations, `epub:type` attributes, and namespaces remain intact.
+Stylesheet links are updated to point to the new `_clio.css`, and image references are updated to reflect the new formats.

-### Batch Mode
+### Batch Processing

-Point Clio at a directory and it processes every EPUB inside it, writing results to `<directory>-optimized/` with original filenames preserved.
-Per-book stats, a running failure count, and a total at the end.
+Point the tool at a folder to process every EPUB inside it.
+Optimized files are saved to a new `<directory>-optimized/` folder with their original names preserved.
+Summary statistics are displayed at the end.

-### OPF Metadata
+### Metadata Tagging

-Each output EPUB gets a `<meta property="clio:processed">true</meta>` tag injected into its OPF metadata so you can tell at a glance which files have been through the pipeline.
+Injects a `<meta property="clio:processed">true</meta>` tag into the OPF file so processed books can easily be identified.

 ---